wtbu-radio/WTBU-Site/_posts/2018-04-03-review-the-strypes-brighton-music-hall-0328.md

 author:
   login: ogehrke
   email: ogehrke@bu.edu
-  display_name: Olivia Gehrke
+  display_name: Zoe Salvucci
-  first_name: Olivia
+  first_name: Zoe
-  last_name: Gehrke
+  last_name: Salvucci
 image:
   src: /assets/19149139_2939606659395532_7633905823239041005_n-636x242.png
   alt: post lead image
 ---
 Hailing from Cavan, Ireland, mod/blues revival band the Strypes played Brighton Music Hall on Wednesday, their first time in Boston since 2014.
 They are touring their third studio album _Spitting Image_ (2017), as well as later EP _Almost True_ (2017).

 Given their reputation as an energetic live act, The Strypes did not disappoint.
 The band members’ ages are only 20 to 22, singer Ross Farrelly being the youngest, which adds a youthful charm to their performances and an energy older bands strain to achieve.